kgstorm/home-assistant-calorie-tracker/README.md

 Navigate to Settings > Integrations.
 Click Add Integration and search for "Calorie Tracker".
 Once setup, a Calorie Tracker panel will appear in the Home Assistant sidebar.
-Entrirs can he made/edited/deleted in the sidebar.
+Entries can he made/edited/deleted in the sidebar.

 A service call is also available to log calories.